scipy-conference/scipy_proceedings/papers/horea-ioan_ioanas/paper.rst

 Outputs include simple human-readable command line reports and spreadsheets, ``.pdf`` protocols, introspective graphs, and dataframes.
 Dataframe ouput is designed to support both the Pandas ``DataFrame`` format and export as ``.csv``.
-The dataframe conventions are kept simple and are perfectly understood by BehavioPy :cite:`behaviopy`, a collection of plotting functions originally developed as part of LabbookDB, but now branched off for more general usage.
+The dataframe conventions are kept simple and are perfectly understood by BehavioPy :cite:`behaviopyGH`, a collection of plotting functions originally developed as part of LabbookDB, but now branched off for more general usage.
 The formatting of command line reports is built by concatenating ``__str__`` methods of queryable objects and their immediate relationships, and is based on the most common use cases for rapid monitoring.
 Contingent on the availability of object-specific formatting guidelines, an interface is available for generating human-readable, itemized ``.pdf`` protocols.